Skip to content

 Frequently asked questions

-• A condition that you or your vet were aware of, or a reasonable person in your circumstances would have been aware of.
+• which you were aware of, or a reasonable person in your circumstances would have been aware, irrespective of whether the underlying or causative condition has been diagnosed.

 • If your pet has had a temporary condition that was subject to the pre-existing condition exclusion, you can apply to have it reviewed.